Skip to main content

 },

-"by_block": { /* block statistics if blocks defined */ },
+"block": { /* per-block stats, present only when blocks are defined */ },

-"trials": [ /* per-trial data */ ]
+"trials": [ /* per-trial data */ ],

 }

-• hits: Target present + "Yes" response
+• hits: Target present + correct "Yes" response

 • false_alarms: Target absent + "Yes" response